pradyunsg/furo/docs/kitchen-sink/blocks.rst

 ================

 Sphinx supports many kinds of monospace blocks.
-This section is meant to showcase *all* of them that as known to the author of this page, at the time of writing.
+This section is meant to showcase *all* of them that are known to the author of this page, at the time of writing.

 Production List